Who is South Jeff?

 Preaching Minister - Brett Baker:

 Brett has been the Preaching Minister of SJCC since August 2006.
-He has been married to the very beautiful and intelligent Leann for over 25 years, and they have three children: Greg, Brad, and Katelyn; an awesome Siberian Husky dog; and one very surly cat.
+He has been married to the very beautiful and intelligent Leann for over 25 years, and they have three married children: Greg, Brad, and Katelyn; and an awesome Siberian Husky dog.
+They used to have a very ill-tempered cat, but are thankful that it left when their daughter got married and took it with her.
+They have one grandchild, and another on the way this year.

 Brett grew up in Illinois and attended Lincoln Christian University, then Belmont University, and finally collected enough credits to graduate from Louisville Bible College in 2004.
 He likes to say he “crammed four years of college into twenty.”
-He has over 20 years of ministry experience in a broad range of roles including children’s ministry, student ministry, discipleship ministry, church administration, and preaching/teaching.
+He earned a Masters of Arts in Organizational Leadership from Lincoln Christian University in 2013.
+(In the normal time, believe it or not) He has over 25 years of ministry experience in a broad range of roles including children’s ministry, student ministry, discipleship ministry, church administration, and preaching/teaching, yada, yada, yada.

-Brett is a sports fan (especially the Dallas Cowboys, win or lose), and cheers for whoever happens to be playing Duke.
+Brett is a fan of the Dallas Cowboys, University of Louisville, and whoever happens to be playing Duke.
 His greatest personal enjoyments are watching his kids play sports, listening to contemporary jazz, and 70's/80's "Yacht Rock."
 Caution: Only ask him what "Yacht Rock" is if watching paint dry is your only other option.
+And possibly not even then.

 You can contact Brett here

 Tom joined the South Jeff staff in the spring of 2012.
-His main duties involve oveseeing Village Ministries, the outreach arm of South Jeff.
-But he also has a passion for students, teaching them to make Christlike choices.
-He's married to Stacy and has two kids: Madison and Garrett.
+He has a passion for students, teaching them to make Christlike choices, and has a wholistic approach to ministry.
+He's married to Stacey and has two kids: Madison and Garrett.

 Worship Leader - Doug Kyser: firstname.lastname@example.org